Why and How Do Lizards Regenerate Their Tails?

 How You Can Help

-If your pet lizard has lost its tail, you should soak it in warm water during the day and constantly clean it out.
+If your pet lizard has lost its tail, you should soak its nub in warm water during the day and frequently clean it out.
 Betadine is also a good way to clean the wound of a lizard's lost tail.
 After one week of soaking the lizard, you may take the lizard out.
 At night, put triple antibiotic oil on the wound to ensure proper healing.

 If your lizard's stump begins to swell-up, you will need to take them to an experienced reptile veterinarian.